FinelyWorn

 You’ll notice people noticing.
 It’s quick, almost professional.
 I watched it happen at a restaurant a few months ago.
 My girlfriend and I had walked in to celebrate something, and there was a mix-up with the reservation (she’d booked the other location, which is its own story).
 The hostess asked who I was with.
 I pointed to my girlfriend at the bar, ten feet away, talking to someone.
 And I watched the hostess give her a scan.
 Top to bottom, fast but thorough: hair, earrings, necklace, bracelets, shoes.
 Two seconds, maybe three.
 She smiled.
 “I’ll find you a good table.”

-That scan is what a serious piece buys you.
-In rooms where someone is deciding something about you (a table, an opportunity, a first impression), the details register with people whose job it is to register details.
-It happens below language, before you’ve said anything about yourself.
+I can’t tell you the necklace got us the table.
+I can tell you the scan happened, and that in rooms where someone is deciding something about you (a table, an opportunity, a first impression), the details register before you’ve said anything about yourself.
+Jewelry is one of those details.

 A Van Cleef Alhambra pendant doesn’t broadcast money.
-It makes you legible to people who notice these things.
+It’s just recognizable.
 The woman at the next table wearing the same one isn’t your competitor.
-She might become your friend.
-That’s the door.
+You chose the same design, maybe for completely different reasons, and now you have something to talk about.

 Choosing the Piece